stefmolin/login-attempt-simulator/README.md

 - Each hacker will use a single IP address which is generated in the same way the valid user ones are.
 - Both valid users and hackers can make mistakes typing the user names--either forgetting a character or replacing a character with lowercase letter.
 - Valid users are more likely to get their passwords and usernames correct than the hackers.
+- Although highly unlikely, it is possible the hacker has the same IP as a valid user.
+The hacker may even be a valid user!

 ## Setup
 ```